lumol-org/lumol/doc/src/intro.md

 ## Systems and Simulations

 Lumol mainly consists of two building blocks: the `System` and the `Simulation`.
-The `System` contains general informations about the system, such as atomic names, positions and velocities, force-field, simulation box.
+The `System` contains general information about the system, such as atomic names, positions and velocities, force-field, simulation box.
 On the other hand, a `Simulation` contains everything needed to run a simulation with a system, *i.e.* algorithms and associated data.